nataliateruel/Surfaces_tutorial/docs/source/How_to_install.rst

 	``conda install -c conda-forge pymol-open-source``

-	For Windoes you must run it on Anaconda Powershell Prompt as Administrator.
+	For Windows you must run it on Anaconda Powershell Prompt as Administrator.

 	For this installation you should first install `Miniconda <https://docs.conda.io/en/latest/miniconda.html#linux-installers>`_ in case you do not have Anaconda installed.